 Most cruise operators require injured passengers to sue them in a specific city, which often makes it more complex for the passenger.
-The “forum selection clause” usually found in the fine print on the back of ticket, can hinder the injured passenger’s chance of legal compensation, if they have not complied with the forum selection clause.
-This is a perfect reason why cruise ship injuries victims should only turn to an experienced maritime/admiralty law attorney for a cruise ship accident.
+The “forum selection clause”, usually found in the fine print on the back of the ticket, can hinder the injured passenger’s chance of legal compensation if they have not complied with the forum selection clause.
+This is a perfect reason why cruise ship injury victims should only turn to an experienced maritime/admiralty law attorney for a cruise ship accident.

 CRUISE SHIP ACCIDENTS & CLAIMS